OrangeKatja/OrangeKatja.github.io/_posts/2022-06-27-future-post.md

 You may have noticed that the input is not only used for the convolutional layers, but is also added to the output of the last convolutional layer of the stage.
 The goal of this architecture is for each stage to learn a residual function.
 Thus, it is not the output that is learned, but what is missing from the input (residual).
 It has been shown that this architecture is much faster.
 If you want to learn more about residual blocks and the mathematical background, read the [paper](https://arxiv.org/pdf/1512.03385.pdf) or [this blog post](https://towardsdatascience.com/residual-blocks-building-blocks-of-resnet-fd90ca15d6ec).

-The goal of the right part of the model is to project the extracted features back onto the pixel space.
+The goal of the right part of the model is to project the extracted features back onto the voxel space.
 Instead of scaling the input down, we now scale it up and focus on where the features are located.
 So the further up we go, the higher the resolution and the lower the number of channels.
 For upsampling, deconvolution is performed at the end of each stage.
 The process is illustrated in [figure 11](#fig:deconv): the resolution is increased by projecting each input voxel to a larger region by the kernel.
 In our model we also see that residual functions continue to be learned and the number of channels is halved at each stage.

 <figure id="fig:deconv">
   <img src="/images/deconv.png" alt="Convolution and Deconvolution of a 3D volume"/>